linode/apl-docs/docs/for-devs/get-started/lab-22.md

 ![metrics](../../img/custom-metrics.png)

-Okay, our custom metrics are now being scraped by the Team's own Prometheus.
-Before we continue, let's first generate some load so we can see actual metrics;
+Okay, our metrics are now being scraped by the Team's Prometheus.
+Before we continue, let's first generate some load:

 1. Go to the [Expose services](lab-18) lab and expose the `custom-metrics` service